 One of the most important components of a well thought out estate plan is planning for long term care.
 Part of that planning is Medi-Cal Planning.
 As you age, Medi-Cal Planning becomes even more important.
 The need to include long term care planning in your estate plan is directly linked to the increased risk that you, or a spouse, will require long term care services at some point and the prohibitive cost of those services.
 Failing to plan ahead for the possibility that you will need to qualify for Medi-Cal could result in your application being denied because of Medi-Cal’s “look-back period.”
-To ensure that doesn’t happen to you, the Riverside Medi-Cal lawyers at Dennis M. Sandoval, A Professional Law Corporation explain the look-back period.
+To ensure that doesn’t happen to you, the Riverside Medi-Cal lawyers at Sandoval Legacy Group, A Professional Law Corporation explain the look-back period.

 Will You Need Long-Term Care?